smtifahim/EFBO-Ontology-Repository/README.md

 * **Allowable event-interface-agent interactions**
   * How to represent the interactions between the agents, interfaces, and the events of the system?

 The EFBO is written in OWL-DL formalism and we have verified its consistency using the HermiT reasoner.
 The following figure presents the key classes and properties (relations) of the EFBO ontology.

-![image](https://github.com/smtifahim/EFBO-Ontology-Repository/assets/13155192/7482c524-9686-41f1-bccf-4a6f7078eafc)
-**Figure:** EFBO Classes and Properties.
 On the left, we have the logical is-a hierarchy of the EFBO classes.
 On the right, we display the relational properties of the ontology.

+![image](https://github.com/smtifahim/EFBO-Ontology-Repository/assets/13155192/7482c524-9686-41f1-bccf-4a6f7078eafc)
+**Figure:** The classes and the properties of the EFBO ontology.

 The EFBO classes under the `System Entity` correspond to a set of conceptual entities that are required to describe an event-based system.
 A system's functional behavior cannot be reasoned without specifying the logical axioms of these entities.
 In EFBO, the system entities are classified into four mutually disjoint classes called the `Agent`, `Event`, `Interface`, and the `Functionality`.